 Besides exploring the castle, you can check out the grounds surrounding the castle including gardens, waterfalls, and beautiful flora and fauna.
 There is even a poison garden full of poisonous plants and descriptions of how the poisonous plants have been used for medicinal reasons and or sinister reasons!
 Some of the plants in the garden are rather surprising and common plants you see on an everyday basis.

 You can easily spend a few hours here, especially if you take the time to walk the grounds and enjoy the waterfalls and gardens.
-This is definitely a must-see stop in Cobh Ireland.
+This one of the coolest things to do in Cobh Ireland.

 A special thanks to our friend Mark, who we met and trekked with on the Poon Hill Trek in Nepal for showing us around his hometown!
 We love meeting back up with friends we make on the road plus get to see the best of an area with an actual local!